NVIDIA/nvbmc-docs/security/spdm-solution.md

 - Application which creates the EROT inventory object, will implement the component- integrity interface and its associations.
-- D-Bus client will query for all the inventory objects implementing the component-inte grity interface.
+- D-Bus client will query for all the inventory objects implementing the component-integrity interface.
-- Get the associated objects from the objects implementing the component-inte grity interface.
+- Get the associated objects from the objects implementing the component-integrity interface.

 ### Structure of the SPDM Module

 SPDM module will consists of three parts:
-- SPDM library - prepared as a separate library to support SPDM deamon, unitary tests and any external responder or requester implementation
+- SPDM library - prepared as a separate library to support SPDM daemon, unitary tests and any external responder or requester implementation
-- SPDM deamon - main deamon to manage SPDM queries
+- SPDM daemon - main daemon to manage SPDM queries
 - SPDM unitary tests - unitary tests for SPDM library implementation

-The solution could be prepared as a single SPDM deamon with dbus interface and without a dedicated library.
-However, layering the design into separate deamon and library may be useful to reuse the source code for other responders.
+The solution could be prepared as a single SPDM daemon with D-Bus interface and without a dedicated library.
+However, layering the design into separate daemon and library may be useful to reuse the source code for other responders.
 Also, it should make unitary tests more robust.

 ### Dependencies
 - SPDM library requires MCTP control module
 - SPDM library requires also security libraries
-- SPDM deamon requires accessing dbus
+- SPDM daemon requires accessing D-Bus

 ### Implementation assumptions
 - Build system: meson
 - Language for all source code files: `C++` (`C++` is chosen to distinguish implementation from open spdm reference project and also to speed up development, especially using standard classes)
 - SPDM solution is meant to work in Linux environment, and it will not support Windows environment.
 - We will not use shared (or global) variables.
 The whole implementation should be "thread safe" and use std::mutex and std::lock_guard if required.
-- The deamon should work in Linux user space - we do not predict kernel modules in the implementation.
+- The daemon should work in Linux user space - we do not predict kernel modules in the implementation.

 ### SPDM library - *libspdmcpp*
 The library should provide the following external API